GerritCodeReview/homepage/pages/design-docs/delete-groups/solution-plugin.md

 ## <a id="overview"> Overview

-This solution suggests writing a simple plugin that enables deletion of groups.
+This solution suggests implementation of the feature in the core.

 ## <a id="detailed-design"> Detailed Design